 Reception & Placement

-For many refugees, the experience of fleeing violence and persecution in their home country can be challenging and traumatic.
-Once they arrive in Southern California, they often face additional challenges with resettlement, such as feeling a loss of culture and community, adapting to a foreign environment, and lacking resources and services.
+For many refugees, fleeing violence and persecution in their home country can be traumatic.
+Once they arrive in Southern California, they often face additional challenges, such as feeling a loss of culture and community, adapting to a foreign environment, and lacking resources and services.

-IILA’s Reception & Placement program helps link refugees who are still overseas with local family or friends (called local ties).
-IILA case managers work with local ties to arrange airport reception, provide resettlement grants, conduct mental health screenings, provide community orientation, and assist with finding employment and housing.
-These comprehensive support services, along with refugees’ local ties, significantly ease their transition to fulfilling lives in their new community.
+IILA’s Reception & Placement program links refugees still overseas with local family or friends.
+Case managers work with these “local ties” to arrange airport reception, grant resettlement funds, conduct mental health screenings, provide community orientation, and find employment and housing.
+These comprehensive support services, along with refugees’ local ties, significantly ease their resettlement and transition to fulfilling lives in their new community.

 Match Grant Program

-We assist new Americans to attain economic self-sufficiency through comprehensive case management and services leading to employment.
+IILA’s Match Grant Program helps new Americans attain economic self-sufficiency through comprehensive case management and services leading to employment.

 We work closely with refugees, asylees, and survivors of human trafficking through a variety of programs on job readiness, placement, housing, and community orientation.
 Our clients receive individualized services, which may include transportation to interviews and interview preparation.